-Dr George Southcombe, Director of the Sarah Lawrence Programme
+Dr George Southcombe, Fellow by Special Election in History and Director of the Sarah Lawrence Programme.

 Dr Southcombe’s research focuses on two broad, overlapping areas: the history of seventeenth-century dissent, and the relationship between early modern literature and history.Contact George Sarah Lawrence Programme History at Wadham